emedware/omni18n/docs/client.md

 const client = new I18nClient(['fr', 'en'], server.condense, frontend.refreshTexts)
 ```

+#### Locales

+Locales default to the more generic ones.
+Here, we can give several for fall-back purpose.
+In the case `['fr', 'en']`, if a french translation is not found while an english one is, the english version will be displayed while triggering the [`missing` report](./client.md#reports)

+If the locales `['fr-CA', 'en-UK', 'de-DE']` are given, the actual list of locales that will be used is `['fr-CA', 'fr', '', 'en-UK', 'en', 'de-DE', 'de']`.
+The `missing` report will be called when the used locale is english or german.

 ### Reports

 There are two ways to manage reports.
 There are also two report types : missing and error.
 The first one is for when a key is missing, the second one only happens when interpolating.